 Benedikt Loepp

-I received a bachelor’s degree (2011) and a master’s degree (2013) in Applied Computer Science from the University of Duisburg-Essen.
+I received a bachelor’s degree (2011) and a master’s degree (2013) in Applied Computer Science as well as a PhD in Computer Science (Dr.-Ing.) from the University of Duisburg-Essen.
+From 2012 to 2023, I worked there as a doctoral researcher and as a postdoc in the Interactive Systems group.
 From 2012 to 2020, I was also the coordinator for computer science in the MINTroduce project at the University of Duisburg-Essen, in which I supported first-year students and was responsible for the department's preliminary courses.
 Moreover, I was involved in the colognE-mobil project part II and contributed to several research developments, e.g., the concept of blended recommending, the TagMF framework, the archaeological sandbox, and several GWAPs.
-In addition to research, I enjoy my teaching activities, including a course on recommender systems.
+In addition to research, I enjoyed my teaching activities, including a course on recommender systems.
+After my time at the University of Duisburg-Essen, I joined the University of Koblenz as an assistant professor (Juniorprofessor) for computational social science and data science.

 Contact